[updated August 4, 2019]

 Reusing Leftover Food #6: chicken stock

 Sometimes, a recipe calls for just one cup of chicken stock.
 But a box of chicken stock purchased from the store is at least a quart or two, and if you defrosted a container of homemade stock, there’s a good chance you didn’t use it all up, either.
-Here are two ways to use it up without wasting it:
+Here my favorite Instant Pot recipe that uses chicken stock (I call it “magic” because it is!)

 I hope these recipes and recipes ideas helped you guys!
 Reusing leftover food can really help you up your game in the kitchen, especially when you’ve got uncommon ingredients from a recipe that might not be in your regular rotation.